utopia-php/database/README.md

 <br>

-> ## Below methods are available for all database adapters.
+> Following methods are available for all database adapters.

 <br>